 Confinement for Malays

-If you considered twenty-eight days to be a long period of time for confinement, wait till you hear this – our Malay friends undergo a confinement span of a whopping forty-four days!
-31 year old secretary Suhana Suhaimi is a proud mother of a pair of twin baby boys.
+If you considered 28 days to be a long period of time for confinement, wait till you hear this – our Malay friends undergo a confinement span of a whopping 44 days!
+Thirty-one year old secretary Suhana Suhaimi is a proud mother of a pair of twin baby boys.
 She shares that she was told to strictly stay away from cold beverages and was not allowed to gulp down large amounts of plain water at will.
-Whenever possible, Suhana survived on just a single cup of water for an entire day!
-Similar to their Chinese counterparts, new Malay mothers are also advised to don socks all day long and to avoid any activity that might cause the body to feel cold, such as lying down on a tiled floor.
+Whenever possible, Suhana drank just a single cup of water each day!
+Similar to their Chinese counterparts, new Malay mothers are also advised to don socks all day long, and to avoid any activity that might cause the body to feel cold, such as lying down on a tiled floor.

 Confinement for Indians

-In contrast to the Chinese and Malays, new Indian mothers are advised to be under postnatal confinement for a period of thirty days.
+In contrast to the Chinese and Malays, new Indian mothers are advised to be under postnatal confinement for a period of 30 days.
 Where Hindus are concerned, both mother and baby are not allowed out of the home during this time, with the exception of medical appointments.
-They also do not visit temples or conduct any prayers at home; these restrictions are lifted only after the new-born is brought to the temple and blessed at the end of the thirty days.
-Senior Research Officer, Koolarina Shivani Suku, aged 30, shares that she followed these practices based on the advice given by her mother, grandmother and eldest maternal aunt.
+They also do not visit temples or conduct any prayers at home.
+These restrictions are lifted only after the new-born is brought to the temple and blessed at the end of the thirty days.
+Senior Research Officer, Koolarina Shivani Suku, 30, shares that she followed these practices based on the advice given by her mother, grandmother and eldest maternal aunt.